troclaux/notes/aws.md

 ### IAM Security Tools

 - IAM Credentials Report (account-level)
+  - generates a csv report that lists all IAM users in your account and the status of their credentials
 - IAM Access Advisor (user-level)
+  - shows to a user which aws services they have permission to access and when those services were last accessed
   - use this information to revise your policies (least privilege principle)
 - IAM policy simulator: test and debug IAM policies to check what actions are allowed/denied for specific users, groups, roles